bryanbuiles/My_desired_movies/README.md

 # My desired movies - Api

-My Wish List api is a movie api where you can search for movies and add them to a wishlist.
+My desired movies api is a movie api where you can search for movies and add them to a wishlist.
 Additionally it allows you to add authenticated users by means of JSON Web Token (JWT).
 Users will be able to store their desired movies in a list so they can watch them later.

 The api also provides the basic services of a raw api such as get, post, update, delete for movies, users and wish list.